openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 ### Wait For Approval

 The Cross Project Council reviews requests once per month.
 If your request is approved, you will be notified via email.
+Only approved requests are eligible for reimbursement.

 ## Getting Reimbursed